Langston Hughes: Political views

 Hughes was also involved in other Communist-led organizations such as the John Reed Clubs and the League of Struggle for Negro Rights.
 He was more of a sympathizer than an active participant.
 He signed a 1938 statement supporting Joseph Stalin's purges and joined the American Peace Mobilization in 1940 working to keep the U.S. from participating in World War II.

 Hughes initially did not favor black American involvement in the war because of the persistence of discriminatory U.S. Jim Crow laws and racial segregation and disfranchisement throughout the South.
 He came to support the war effort and black American participation after deciding that war service would aid their struggle for civil rights at home.
 The scholar Anthony Pinn has noted that Hughes, together with Lorraine Hansberry and Richard Wright, was a humanist "critical of belief in God.
 They provided a foundation for nontheistic participation in social struggle."
 Pinn has found that such writers are sometimes ignored in the narrative of American history that chiefly credits the civil rights movement to the work of affiliated Christian people.
+During World War II, Hughes became a proponent of the Double V campaign; the double Vs referred to victory over Hitler abroad and victory over Jim Crow domestically.

 Hughes was accused of being a Communist by many on the political right, but he always denied it.
 When asked why he never joined the Communist Party, he wrote, "it was based on strict discipline and the acceptance of directives that I, as a writer, did not wish to accept."
 In 1953, he was called before the Senate Permanent Subcommittee on Investigations led by Senator Joseph McCarthy.
 He stated, "I never read the theoretical books of socialism or communism or the Democratic or Republican parties for that matter, and so my interest in whatever may be considered political has been non-theoretical, non-sectarian, and largely emotional and born out of my own need to find some way of thinking about this whole problem of myself."
 Following his testimony, Hughes distanced himself from Communism.
-He was rebuked by some on the Radical Left who had previously supported him.
+He was rebuked by some on the radical left who had previously supported him.
 He moved away from overtly political poems and towards more lyric subjects.
 When selecting his poetry for his Selected Poems (1959) he excluded all his radical socialist verse from the 1930s.
 These critics on the Left were unaware of the secret interrogation that took place days before the televised hearing.